Aurecima Compare logo

 Do I really need an AI phone?

 Not automatically.
-The stronger question is whether the phone improves what you do each day enough to justify the upgrade cost.
+The better question is whether the phone improves what you do each day enough to justify the upgrade gap in practice.

 Is £500 still a sensible ceiling for this category?

 Yes.
-It is a useful band because it forces a stronger value comparison and helps separate genuinely practical mid-range options from more expensive step-up models.
+It remains a useful band because it forces a stronger value comparison and helps separate practical mid-range options from more expensive step-up models.

 Should I upgrade if my current phone still works well?

-That depends on the trade-in gap, not just the new phone price.
-If your current device is still doing the job, waiting can sometimes be the better value move.
+That depends more on the trade-in gap than the new price alone.
+If the current phone still does the job well, waiting can sometimes be the stronger value move.

 What should I compare first on this page?